top of page

 A home appraisal plays a critical role in real estate transactions, refinances, estate planning, and private valuations.
 While many factors influencing an appraisal are outside of an owner’s control, others are directly tied to the property’s condition, market data, and documentation.

 Understanding what can negatively impact an appraisal helps homeowners, buyers, and agents set realistic expectations and avoid common pitfalls.
+Below are some of the most common issues that can adversely affect a home appraisal.

 1. Deferred Maintenance and Poor Condition

 Condition matters.
-Appraisers are required to analyze the overall physical state of the property, not just cosmetic appeal.
+Appraisers analyze the overall physical state of the property, not just its cosmetic appeal.
+Common condition-related issues include:

 • Roof damage or nearing the end of its useful life